DarkAtra/bfme2-patcher/README.md

   server.
 This file contains the checksums, size specifications, paths and timestamps of the individual files.
 - **updater**:
   The `updater` keeps all files for a program and itself up to date.
 It calculates the differences between the current version of the program and the latest version from the server.
 For this purpose a SHA-3 hash is created for each file and compared with the server's hash.
-Afterwards all newer or damaged files are downloaded from the server and old files are deleted.
+Afterwards all outdated or damaged files are downloaded from the server and old files are deleted.

 ## Build